otrv4/otrv4/otrv4.md

 length, or starts with a `NULL`) is a "heartbeat" message.
 This message is useful for key rotations and revealing MAC keys.
 It should not be displayed to the participant.
 If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message.
-The heartbeat message should have the `IGNORE_UNREADABLE` flag set.
+The "heartbeat" message should have the `IGNORE_UNREADABLE` flag set.

 ```